kcp288/add-some-spice/README.md

-# my first extension
+# add some spice
-Chrome extension that injects a surprise into every image on a page
+Chrome extension that injects a surprise into every image onto every page it's activated Baby's first extension